 Rural communities are wonderful places to live and work, which is why approximately 57 million people – one in five Americans – call them home.
 These rural communities also have unique healthcare needs.
 National Rural Health Day is an opportunity to celebrate the “Power of Rural”, bringing to light the unique healthcare challenges that rural citizens face and showcasing the efforts of our dedicated rural healthcare providers.

-We'd also like to spotlight a few of our staff who share why rural healthcare is important to them and what made them decide to practice at Grant Regional.
+In the spirit of recognizing the “Power of Rural”, we'd like to spotlight a few of our staff who share why rural healthcare is important to them and our communities.